 It seems like nothing is off-limits, or too far out for Deadpool to add his two cents.
 For Halloween Deadpool assembled his own neighborhood collection of X-Men:

 This video has Deadpool wishing everyone a Happy Australia Day (and it gives him another chance to take a swipe at his X-Men Origins: Wolverine “appearance.”)

 The name of the game is creating awareness and creating engagement.
 Even the fans are getting involved.
-This one recut the trailer to focus on the romance angle:
+This fan recut the trailer to focus on the romance angle:

-As a long time fan of the character, I’m really looking forward this movie.
+As a long-time fan of the character, I’m really looking forward to this movie.
 It’s the role that Ryan Reynolds was born to play.
 And it’s the super “hero” movie that we deserve.